It’s no secret that college is getting more expensive by the minute.

 • Consider Your Repayment Plan Options

 Unless otherwise arranged, you’ll be enrolled into a standard repayment plan.
-This likely consists of a regularly scheduled payments for the amount of time it takes to repay the loan.
+This likely consists of regularly scheduled payments for the amount of time it takes to repay the loan.

 If you review the repayment plan options and decide to go with plans other than the standard, make sure you read and understand the agreement in its entirety.
 All documents have fine print and student loans are not an exception to the rule!